siddharthachaturvedi/coursera_duke_rust/README.md

 # coursera_duke_rust
-A repostitory to store my work and learnings from the Duke's Rust specialization on Coursera
+A repository to store my work and learnings from the Duke's Rust specialization on Coursera